-Developing from MEI’s previous conferences on Process Mineralogy, Applied Mineralogy and Automated Mineralogy, Process Mineralogy ’17 will deal with the following topics:
+Developing from MEI’s previous conferences on Process Mineralogy, Applied Mineralogy and Automated Mineralogy, Process Mineralogy ’17 dealt with the following topics:

 Quantitative mineralogy, including both X-ray and Electron Beam Techniques